jdkern11/radar_plot/README.md

 between these points.
 For instance, the 0.5 mark for property 2 would be 4, the 1 mark would be 6 and the 0 mark would be 2.

+### Changing Ranges
-Let's say you don't like that the properties don't range from 0 to some value.
-To change these value ranges create a dictionary of the ranges you want for each property.
+Let's say you don't like that the prop2 ranges from 1 to 6.
+To change these value ranges create a dictionary of the ranges you want for each property and pass it to the function via the `value_ranges` parameter.
 For instance:
 ```Python
 import pandas as pd